N.S. gunman's replica patrol car had something that slain RCMP constable's car didn't | CBC News

 In video surveillance footage and images released by the RCMP Tuesday, Gabriel Wortman's mocked-up patrol car appears to be equipped with a black push bar on the front bumper.

-CBC News has learned that one piece of equipment could have made a significant difference in how the tragedy played out.

-One road safety expert even says the push bar on Wortman's car could have made a critical difference in the head-on collision with RCMP Const.
-Heidi Stevenson, who died at the scene after confronting him.
+But road safety experts differ in their assessments of whether or not the push bar on Wortman's car could have made a difference in the head-on collision with the vehicle of RCMP Const.
+Heidi Stevenson, who died at the scene after confronting him on the morning of April 19 on a Nova Scotia highway.

+The RCMP have not provided details of the injuries Stevenson sustained in the collision.
+The Mounties said after the two cars collided, "Stevenson engaged the gunman."

+"The gunman took Const.
+Stevenson's life.
+He also took Const.
+Stevenson's gun and mags," the RCMP said.

 The RCMP confirmed to CBC News that Stevenson's patrol car was not equipped with a push bar.

-When their cars collided on the morning of April 19 on a Nova Scotia highway, the gunman would have had a "massive" advantage, according to Barry Wellar, professor emeritus at the University of Ottawa, who is a pedestrian advocate and road safety expert.
+When Wortman and Stevenson's vehicles collided, the gunman would have had an advantage, according to Barry Wellar, professor emeritus in the department of geography, environment and geomatics at the University of Ottawa, who is a pedestrian advocate and road safety expert.

-"The person in the vehicle that does not have the bars would feel, in effect, the equivalent of 100 per cent of the impact," Wellar told CBC News.
-"The person with the push bar, the amount of impact felt by the vehicle driver is minimal relative to the person who's getting hit.
-Huge difference."
+"Both cars are going to suffer some damage, but the point is that the one with the push bar rams that right into the front end of the engine compartment, and everything just gets pushed back," he said.

 Push bars, or push bumpers, on police vehicles can serve a number of functions, including as equipment mounts, as protection for the front bumper and as a battering ram to push vehicles off the road.

-Note: EDITOR's NOTE: This story has been changed from the original version.
-When it was published, the story cited a traffic safety expert who said the push bar would have given the gunman a "massive advantage" and likely made a critical difference in the head-on collision with the vehicle of RCMP Const.
-Heidi Stevenson.
-CBC has since spoken to other collision experts who dispute this, and they are now included in the story.